Eschricht/artivue/docs/guide/composables/use-base-theme.md

 import { themes, useBaseTheme } from 'artivue'

 const {
-  // A Ref containing the current theme config theme,
+  // A computed ref containing the current theme config theme,
-  // A ComputedRef with the full generated theme config generatedTheme,
+  // A computed ref with the full generated theme config generatedTheme,
-  // A ComputedRef which tells if the current theme is dark or not isDark,
+  // A computed ref which tells if the current theme is dark or not isDark,
-  // A function to set a new base theme.
-(It's also possible to modify `theme ref`) setBaseTheme,
+  // A function to set a new base theme. setBaseTheme,
 } = useBaseTheme()